Presbyterian Theological College: Principals

 The first principal of the newly formed college was the Reverend Robert Swanton.
 He was succeeded by the Reverend Allan Harman in 1982, who served until his retirement in 2001, and then the Reverend Douglas Milne until his retirement in 2011.
 The Reverend Peter Hastie was appointed as principal for a ten-year term from 2012.

 Courses

-The PTC offers a variety of undergraduate and graduate qualifications, accredited through the Australian College of Theology (ACT).
+The PTC offers a variety of undergraduate and graduate qualifications, accredited through the Australian University of Theology (AUT).
 Qualifications offered include the Diploma of Ministry, Bachelor of Theology (Th.B.), Master of Divinity (M.Div.), and the Doctor of Philosophy (Ph.D.).

 While the college's main strength is preparing candidates for full-time ministry as pastors of churches, various courses are available with special focus on mission, counselling, theology, and practical ministry.
 The college also offers several short courses and intensives throughout the year which are open for audit to the public.